gerner/stellarpunk/designs/story.md

 Following up on the investigation might be rewarding from a story perspective.
 Likely the conclusion will be more status quo than reveletory for the sector.

+## New Hab Miner Start

+Player starts as a new miner.
+They don't own anything, work for a refinery station manager who works for a hab.
+They're on a mining ship and get direct instructions from the station manager.
+This is like a tutorial.

+They get instructions to set up their agenda for mining and to mine some resources.
+There's more tutorial stuff to follow.
+This leads to a path that gets them free of direct, explicit supervision, but maybe the player can short circuit that.

+* Set up Mining Agendum (only allowed to mine given resource, sell to refinery)
+* Mine a full load of resources
+* Deliver to station
+* Set up Trading Agendum (only allowed to buy refined good from refinery, sell to any station)
+* Pick up refined goods from same station
+* Sell to different station (not owned by the hab)
+* Repeat this process until something happens (level up agenda?)

 # Tidbits

 ## Comms